OpenTranslationBible/open-bible/en-GB/48.Galatians/md/galatians-06.md

 Peace and mercy to all who follow this rule, and upon the Israel of God.

 ## Galatians 6:17
-From now on, let no one cause me trouble, for I bear on my body the marks of Jesus.
+Henceforth, let no one trouble me, for I carry on my body the marks of Jesus.

 ## Galatians 6:18
-May the grace of our Lord Jesus Christ be with your spirit, brothers and sisters.
+May the grace of our Lord Jesus Christ be with your spirit, dear friends.
 Amen.